revitalk/mmp460/framing.md

 title: Framing
 ---

 Your web page is framed by the viewport: the browser window or the device’s screen.
-If the viewport is large you have a choice between using it all of ots space or further framing the page with a smaller frame.
+If the viewport is large you have a choice between using all of its space, or further framing the page with a smaller frame.

 ![full screen]({{site.url}}/mmp460/assets/full-screen.gif)<br>
 Web page spreads to take all of the viewport's space.